Diamondbacks vs. Angels Player Props Betting Odds

 MLB Props Today: Arizona Diamondbacks

-- Ryne Nelson (4-4) will take the mound for the Diamondbacks, his 17th start of the season.
+- The Diamondbacks' Zac Gallen (10-2) will make his 18th start of the season.

-- He has started 16 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in four of them.

-- Nelson has pitched five or more innings in two straight games and will look to extend that streak.
+- Gallen has seven starts in a row of five innings or more.

-- He has finished two appearances without allowing an earned run in 16 chances this season.
+- He has finished five appearances without allowing an earned run in 17 chances this season.

 |Opponent